-A joint venture agreement can be oral or written, but it is recommended to go for a written agreement to avoid confusion and dispute at a later stage.
+A joint venture agreement can be either oral or written.
+However, for the purposes of convenience, it is recommended to go for a written agreement.
+This helps in avoiding confusion and disputes at a later stage.

 2. What are the alternatives to Joint Venture Agreements?

-Partnerships, Mergers, and Acquisitions are some of the alternatives to a joint venture, but each alternative comes with its own set of advantages and disadvantages, wherein a joint venture stands out as the best structure for 2 companies that wish to collaborate only for the purposes for a single/few projects.
+Partnerships, Mergers & Acquisitions (M&A) are alternatives to a joint venture.
+However, these alternatives come with their own advantages and disadvantages.
+A joint venture is preferable as a structure for 2 companies that have a desire and willingness to collaborate only for the purposes of a single or a few projects.

 3. Do you need to register a joint venture agreement?
 If so, what is the registration process?

-If the Joint Venture is just a document specifying the terms and conditions between the parties, registration is not mandatory though advisable.
-But if the Joint Venture is formed as a Company, it is mandatory.
+In a case where the Joint Venture is merely a document that specifies the terms and conditions between the parties, registration is not mandatory per se, even though it is advisable.
+However, registration becomes compulsory in case the Joint Venture is formed as a Company.

 4. What is the duration of a joint venture agreement?

-Joint ventures being non-transferable do not involve the creation of a new entity unless the parties go for LLC, and hence, it usually lasts for 5-7 years.
+Joint ventures are non-transferable.
+Consequently, they do not encompass the creation of a new entity unless the parties agree to go for LLC, whereby, that business model shall be able to last usually for 5-7 years.

 5. What are the basic features of entering into Joint Venture Agreement?

 - Contribution by partners of money, property, effort, knowledge, skill, or other assets to the common undertaking.